MA History part 1

 Entry requirements

-You must hold a UK honours degree (or equivalent), preferably with at least a 2:1 classification, to study our MA in History.
+You must hold an honours degree (or equivalent) to study our MA in History.
 Although your degree does not need to be in History or a closely related subject, you will need some knowledge of the subject to successfully complete this qualification, as the MA in History assumes all students have the knowledge and skills usually acquired by pursuing the subject at undergraduate level.

 It is expected that your spoken and written English will also be of an adequate standard for postgraduate study.
 If English is not your first language, we recommend that you will need a minimum score of 7 under the International English Language Testing System (IELTS).
 Please see their website for more details.